andyfry01/project-three/README.md

 - We shared responsibilities across the entire app, and all of us worked on different aspects of both the frontend and the backend.
 We all took an active role in planning the app, delegating tasks, and fixing bugs.
 Major contributions include:

-- Carrie: Contributed heavily on the front end side, including all the style.
+- Carrie: Contributed mostly on the front end side, including all the style.
 Front end features worked on include:
     - Dynamically updating the text/style of the buttons displayed in the actual song components based on the page the user is on, and the action that is taken on the button
     - Displaying songs according to the country searched
     - Displaying songs on the Playlist page